Pseudomodes for non-self-adjoint Dirac operators: WKB construction

 From now on, we assume that we are dealing with the plus sign in the formula of $\psi_{-1}$ in \eqref{Eq Recursion}, unless otherwise stated.
-Let us list some first solutions of the first transport equations to see which structure they are wearing with them.
+Let us list some first solutions of the first transport equations to see which structure they are equipped with: